xrdocs-migration/SONiC/_blogs/sonic_gnmi.md

 ![sonic_gnmi_p1_telemetry_vars.j2.png]({{site.baseurl}}/images/sonic_gnmi_p1_telemetry_vars.j2.png)

-and next TELEMETRY_VARS will be populated running `sonic-cfggen` with this template
+TELEMETRY_VARS will be populated running `sonic-cfggen` with this template

 ```
 TELEMETRY_VARS=$(sonic-cfggen -d -t $TELEMETRY_VARS_FILE)
 ```

 From this we can understand the script would be searching for: